Ayutthaya Sunset Tour from Bangkok: The Complete Guide to Golden Hour at the Ancient Ruins

 Dress Code

-Covered shoulders and knees required at all three temples.
+Covered shoulders and knees required at all three temples in the Ayutthaya Historical Park.
 Light long trousers and a breathable shirt are both dress-code compliant and practical for the riverside at dusk.
 Bring mosquito repellent.
 We send a complete preparation guide with your confirmation.

 How to Book Your Ayutthaya Sunset Tour from Bangkok